dghaehre/time-tracker/README.md

-# Time tracking in terminal
-#
+# time-tracker

-> A simple cli for tracking time spent on different projects.
+This is a cli tool to simply track your time spent on different projects.

-Current features:
-- start `project` `<job-name>`
-  - Record project with optional job name
+USAGE:
+time-tracker list
+time-tracker start <project>
+time-tracker new <project>
+time-tracker delete <project>
-- display `project`
+trime-tracker display
-  - Display stats for a specific project
-- display
+time-tracker display <project>
-  - Display general stats for all projects
-- list
-  - List all projects
+time-tracker today